 - 2 x 150cm USB cables at 40g each plus 2 x 15cm cables at 10g each.
 USB connection was designed so that male cable fails before female slot on device.
 So bring spares, since nuisance finding these for sale.

 - 2 x Anker 10000mAh PowerCore USB power packs, 190g each including mesh sack, which offers some protection against shock.
+Charges in about 5 hours using 5W x 2.4A charger.
 Only about 70% of nominal capacity actually usable, due to heat losses.
 Battery must be activated to charge other devices, and then automatically shuts off when current draw low, indicating device charged.
 Low power devices, such as bluetooth headphones, may not draw enough current during charging to prevent this automatic shut-off.
 Rechargeable lithium batteries will be destroyed if allowed to go to 0% charge state.
 Devices with lithium batteries inside (including external batteries, smartphone, ereaders) normally have circuitry to prevent battery from being drained to 0% charge, by shutting down at 5% charge.
 However, small amount of power is required to check battery state.
 So if device shuts down at 5% battery charge and then you repeatedly activate device to check battery state, eventually this 5% reserve will be exhausted, at which point battery will be destroyed.
 So once device using lithium batteries indicates empty battery, don't activate again until you have recharged.
 Chemicals within rechargeable lithium batteries will deteriorate if battery not discharged and recharged at least yearly.
 Some external batteries have a builtin flashlight which can be accidentally activated, causing the battery to drain.
 I would recommend avoiding batteries with this flashlight "feature".

 - 2 x 128GB microSD cards containing backup of media files (music, photos, language recordings, ebooks), 2 x microSD-fullSD adapters, 2 x plastic cases.
 (Tool to open smartphone SIM/microSD port and alternate SIM cards can also be stored in these plastic cases, under the microSD-fullSD adapters.)
 20g.